Harry T. Hayward: Interview

 Prior to his execution, Hayward gave a detailed series of interviews to his cousin Edward H. Goodsell.
 During this conversation, he admitted to numerous acts of illegal gambling, arson and three other murders.
 Transcripts were taken down by a court stenographer.

 His victims included a twenty-year-old "sporting girl" whom he met in Pasadena, California.
-Hayward claimed to have lured her into a remote location in the Sierra Madre, shot her in the back of the head, and buried her in the woods.
-Hayward then made off with $7000 which she had carried in her wallet.
+Hayward claimed to have lured her into joining him for a buggy ride to a remote location in the Sierra Madre.
+Hayward shot her in the back of the head and buried her in a shallow grave.
+Hayward then made off with $7,000 which she had carried in her wallet.

-Hayward also claimed to have fatally shot a "consumptive" near Long Branch, New Jersey, robbed him of $2000, and disposed of his body in the Shrewsbury River.
+Hayward also claimed to have fatally shot a "consumptive" whom he met on a train near Long Branch, New Jersey, robbed him of $2000, and disposed of his body in the Shrewsbury River.

 According to Harold Schechter, "His most brutal crime, however, was the slaying of a 'Chinaman' in a New York City gambling joint on Mulberry Street.
 Getting into an altercation over a card game, Harry, 'knocked the Chinaman down and kicked him in the stomach.'
 He then picked up a chair and jabbed the pointed end of one wooden leg into the man's eye.
 Then, while he was, 'down and howling," Harry sat down on the chair.
 'His skull was kind of thin,' Harry related with a chuckle, 'and I heard the chair leg smash down through his skull.'"
 Hayward only admitted his involvement in Ging's murder, however, when it became clear that no reprieve was going to arrive from Minnesota Governor David Marston Clough.

-At the end of the interview, Hayward quoted the poem, "Happy the man," by John Dryden, saying that it encompassed his philosophy of life.

-According to Harold Schechter, "Throughout the confession, Harry does in fact display many of the traits that we now know are typical of serial murderers: overweening narcissism, juvenile sadism... pyromania, a total lack of empathy for other human beings.
+According to Harold Schechter, Throughout the confession, Harry does in fact display many of the traits that we now know are typical of serial murderers: overweening narcissism, juvenile sadism... pyromania, a total lack of empathy for other human beings.
 Like other serial killers, he would experience his 'murderous impulse' as a kind of autonomous 'second self that would suddenly 'come over him.'
-Interestingly, he also seems to have suffered from convulsions as an adolescent, possibly as a result of a head injury – a factor found in the background of many serial killers."
+Interestingly, he also seems to have suffered from convulsions as an adolescent, possibly as a result of a head injury – a factor found in the background of many serial killers.